tristanjtate/tristanjtate/README.md

 # Hi, I'm Tristan/TJ!
 - A current Data Analytic Student pursuing my Bachelors at Western Governors University.
-Now, I am no expert at Github...but I actively try to keep this main repository of other repo projects, accomplishments, certs available to showcase to the world.
+I actively keep this main repository updated of other repo projects generally by using git locally to push to a remote repo.
+These will be my accomplishments; certifications, projects, and other items I want to showcase.
 I think its a great platform to get familiar with and I am glad you stopped by.
 Take care!

 ## 👨‍💻 My Projects: